nerds-farm/rabbit-hole/readme.txt

 - Or simply display the entity (regular behavior, 200).

 This is configurable per:
-- post type and single post.
+- post types and single post
 - taxonomy and single term
 - roles and single user